ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     ./elastic-blast submit --cfg ${CONFIG_FILE} --loglevel DEBUG

-**NOTE: currently you can only have one ElasticBLAST search running at a time**.

 Monitor progress
 ----------------
 To check on the progress of the search, inspect the logfile